unparalleled-js/docs-1/connectors/zendesk/get-organization-by-external-id-action.md

 # Zendesk - Get list of tickets by external ID action

 This action retrieves a list of organizations that matches a search by external ID.
-Only records in your Zendesk instance that matches all the criteria will be returned.
+Only records in your Zendesk instance that matches the criteria will be returned.

 ![Get organization by external ID action](/assets/images/connectors/zendesk/get-organization-external-id.png) *Get organization by external ID action*